 How We Serve Alexandria

-Clean Waterways Support a Thriving Community
+Clean Waterways for the Community

 Recreation, public health, the economy, and the environment all depend on a well-functioning water system.
 AlexRenew is passionately committed to serving Alexandria and parts of Fairfax County with clean water and healthy waterways.
 Every day, we transform more than 35 million gallons of used water into usable water, and reuse the byproducts of our water cleaning process, supporting a physically and economically healthy city.

 Our passion for public service is expressed in our community connections.
 Through family-oriented, water-centric and environmental events, outreach at our Environmental Center and Four Mile Run Pump Station, and educational partnerships with local organizations, we strengthen our community’s understanding of the importance of clean water and our connection with local waterways.